 Mark Twain once said, “It’s not the size of the dog in the fight, it’s the size of the fight in the dog.”
-Regardless of size, California law imposes strict liability on owners when a dog bites or injures any person.
-Owners of misbehaving dogs could end up paying big damages, even if their pooch doesn’t have a history of biting or vicious behavior.
+Regardless of size, our dog attack attorney in California tells us that there is a law that imposes strict liability on owners when a dog bites or injures any person.
+Owners of dogs that misbehave end up paying big damages.
+This is true even if their pooch doesn’t have a history of biting or vicious behavior.

-Per California Civil Code §3342, dog owners are liable for damages suffered by anyone who is bitten by the owner’s dog while in a public place, or lawfully in a private place, including the property of the owner of the dog.
+Per California Civil Code §3342, dog owners are liable for damages suffered by anyone who is bitten by the owner’s dog while in a public place, or lawfully in a private place.
+This includes the property of the owner of the dog.
 The viciousness of the dog or the owner’s knowledge of such viciousness may be irrelevant to the owner’s liability.

 A common defense for owners whose pets have bitten someone centers on whether the victim of the dog bite was lawfully on the property of the owner.
 In other words, trespassers may not have a strong case if the facts determine that the victim did not have permission to be on the owner’s property and was found to be trespassing.

 Civil Code §3342 explains that to lawfully be upon the private property of the owner, a person must have been invited, or given the express or implied consent of the owner.
-Of course, individuals such as police officers, firefighters and postal workers are sometimes bitten or attacked by dogs, but these subjects may enter private property in the performance of their duties, or under the normal course of business.
+This, of course, does not apply to police officers or firefighters who are entering the property as part of their job.

 1. That the defendant owned a dog;